-M/S (Agidius/Hall): To move into Executive Session pursuant to Idaho Code on Wednesday, June 18, 2008 at 4:30 to discuss the following:
+M/S (Agidius/Hall): To move into Executive Session pursuant to Idaho Code on Wednesday, June 18, 2008 at 4:45 to discuss the following:

-- (1) A motion to hold an executive session pursuant to Idaho Code Section 67-2345(c) for the purpose of conducting deliberations regarding acquisition by the University of Idaho of an interest in real property that is currently owned by private parties. - (2) A motion to hold an executive session pursuant to Idaho Code Sections 67-2345(d) and (f) for the purpose of considering documents subject to the attorney-client privilege and exempt from public disclosure and to consider and advise the Board's legal representatives in a matter of probable litigation. - (3) A motion to hold executive session pursuant to Idaho Code Section 67-2345(d) for the purpose of evaluating, dismissing or discipline of, or to hear complaints or charges brought against, a public officer, employee, staff member or individual agent, or public school student
+- (1) A motion to hold an executive session pursuant to Idaho Code Section 67-2345(c) for the purpose of conducting deliberations regarding acquisition by the University of Idaho of an interest in real property that is currently owned by private parties. - (2) A motion to hold an executive session pursuant to Idaho Code Sections 67-2345(d) and (f) for the purpose of considering documents subject to the attorney-client privilege and exempt from public disclosure and to consider and advise the Board's legal representatives in a matter of probable litigation.

+(3) A motion to hold an executive session pursuant to Idaho Code Sections 67-2345(b) for purposes of evaluating, dismissing, or disciplining of, or to hear complaints or charges brought against a public officer, employee, staff member or individual agent, or public school student.